dy0gu/dotfiles/README.md

 ## Installation 🛠️

 This section assumes you already have a NixOS itself installed.

-Any existing configuration (including the minimal one from the official installer) will work, since we are going to overwrite it anyways.
+These instructions target the minimal configuration provided by the official NixOS installer as a base, but they should work with any existing setup since it will be overwritten.

+Some steps may be skipped when installing on more advanced existing configurations, as noted throughout.

-- Start a temporary Nix shell with git installed, this step is only needed if you **don't** already have git on your current configuration:
+- Start a temporary Nix shell with `git` installed *or* skip this step if you already have `git` installed in your current configuration:

    ```shell
    nix-shell -p git